Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

 Bird Box Review

 Bird Box is a 2018 post-apocalyptic thriller film directed by Susanne Bier and written by Eric Heisserer.
-Bird Box is based on the 2014 novel of the same name by Josh Malerman.
+It is based on the 2014 novel of the same name by Josh Malerman.
 It stars Sandra Bullock, Trevante Rhodes, John Malkovich, and Sarah Paulson.
 Bird Box was distributed by Netflix.

-Bird Box was a very intriguing film that had a great premise, but I couldn't help but feel a little disappointed.
-Bird Box did a lot of things well, but it also leaves a lot to be desired.
+Bird Box was a very intriguing film that had a great premise, but I couldn't help feeling a little disappointed.
+Bird Box did a lot of things well, but it also left a lot to be desired.

 The middle really feels like it's dragging on, and there's a severe lack of tension.
 Bird Box is a horror film that isn't scary, and a thriller that lacks any real thrills.
 I thought it worked best as a drama.
 The characters are definitely the best part of this film.

 Bird Box isn't a bad film, but it's also not a great one.

 Read More From Reelrundown